Getting Started

 What PolyLab is

-PolyLab is a scanner for Polymarket markets.
+PolyLab is a Smart Money scanner for Polymarket markets.
 It does not place orders, it does not stream a live order book, and it does not try to predict outcomes for you.
 It helps you search, rank, and compare markets using a snapshot of public market data plus holder and wallet-PnL enrichment.

 What PolyLab is not